osome-iu/effects_of_antivax_tweets_on_covid19_outcomes/README.md

 * **Marissa Donofrio**, for help labeling tweet data with our team.

-* **Bjarke Mønsted**, for making their labeled antivaccine tweet data publicly available on GitHub in early 2021.
+* **Bjarke Mønsted**, for making their labeled antivaccine tweet data available to our team in early 2021.